jagdishthakare/apnacollege-demo/README.md

 # apnacollege-demo
-This. is my fourth git Repository
+This is my fourth git Repository.
+Author - Jagdish Thakare